The Shop Around the Corner: Plot

 Six months later, as Christmas approaches, Kralik is preparing to meet his mystery correspondent (Novak) for a dinner date.
 On that day, Mr. Matuschek suddenly demands that everyone stay after work to decorate the shop.
 Kralik asks to speak with Matuschek in his office and requests the night off.
 Mr. Matuschek becomes angry, and Kralik implies that he is willing to leave his job.
 Novak also asks to have the night off, which further infuriates Matuschek.
 Now, Mr. Matuschek calls Kralik to his office and fires him, giving him one month's pay and a letter of recommendation.
-Matuschek obviously carefully thought out firing Kralik.
 No one in the shop understands Mr. Matuschek's actions are related to his suspicions that Kralik is having an affair with his wife.
 Later, Mr. Matuschek meets with a private investigator who informs him that his wife is having an affair with Vadas, not Kralik.
 Shocked, Matuschek says, almost to himself, that he was married for 22 years to his wife and proud of her, but "I guess she didn't want to grow old with me."
 Later, Pepi returns to the shop just in time to prevent Mr. Matuschek from committing suicide by shooting himself.

 Meanwhile, Kralik arrives at the Cafe Nizza, where he discovers that his mystery woman is Novak.
 Despite his disappointment, Kralik goes in and talks with her, pretending he is there to meet Pirovitch.
 In his mind, Kralik tries to reconcile the cultured woman of his letters with his annoying co-worker, secretly hoping that things might work out with her.
 Concerned that Kralik's presence will spoil her first meeting with her mystery correspondent, she conducts a continuously abrasive conversation with Kralik, finally calling him a "little insignificant clerk."
 Deeply insulted, Kralik leaves.